 Project scoping entails documenting objectives, deliverables, tasks, costs, and deadlines.
 This documentation, commonly called a project scope statement or terms of reference, establishes clear boundaries for the project.
 It delineates the roles and responsibilities of the project team and sets forth procedures for the execution, testing, and approval of project work.

-In project forecasting, the possible outcomes are predicted in a project.
+In project forecasting, the possible outcomes of a project are predicted.
 Although it requires some randomness, it is historically based and has been made more accurate by academic studies.
 Project forecasting seeks to reduce the level of risk involved, thereby identifying potential successes.

-The right leader will direct the team members, generate passion and guide the project to victory.
+The right leader will direct the team members, generate passion, and guide the project to victory.
 Adept at inspiring their team, they make possible outstanding achievements.
+Develop your leadership skills to build and manage a strong team to accomplish your desired goals.

-The superpower for organising is not one that comes easy, armed with reliable organisational tools and methodologies, project managers become the driving force between chaos-driven work culture and eventually leading to a balanced and organised work force.
+The superpower for organizing is not one that comes easy, armed with reliable organizational tools and methodologies, project managers become the driving force between chaos-driven work culture and eventually leading to a balanced and organized work force.

 Keeping things on track and ensuring productive performance from every employee is crucial.
 A project manager can juggle multiple tasks, set realistic deadlines, and keep the project on track without breaking a sweat.